DigitalState/Platform/README.md

 2. Download this repository.

-3. Open a console and make it point to the root of the repository directory:
+3. Open a command prompt and make it point to the root of the repository:

    ```
-   cd C:\Users\Demo\Sdk
+   > cd C:\Users\user1\Sdk
    ```

 4. Boot the SDK container:

    ```
-   docker-compose up -d
+   > docker-compose up -d
    ```

 5. Confirm the container has been booted successfully:

    ```
-   docker ps
+   > docker ps
    ```

    You should see the following output: